Cultivate Michigan is a statewide campaign to help Farm to Institution programs grow.

 Cultivate Michigan is a campaign of the Michigan Farm to Institution Network (MFIN), a group of practitioners, supporters and advocates all sharing common goals to help Farm to Institution programs grow.
 Network membership is available to Farm to Institution practitioners, farmers, food suppliers and vendors, advocates, supporters and researchers.
 Join us!

-The Michigan Farm to Institution Network and Cultivate Michigan are co-coordinated by the Michigan State University (MSU) Center for Regional Food Systems and the Ecology Center with support from MSU Extension.
+The Michigan Farm to Institution Network and Cultivate Michigan are coordinated by the Michigan State University (MSU) Center for Regional Food Systems with support from MSU Extension, and a leadership team and advisory committee.

 The Michigan Farm to Institution Network and Cultivate Michigan are funded, in part, by the W.K.
 Kellogg Foundation, the Kresge Foundation, and the Americana Foundation.